-- 1.1 Course Number- ME206
+1.1 Course Number- ME205

-- 1.2 Contact Hours- 3-0-0 Credits: 9
+1.2 Contact Hours- 3-0-0 Credits: 9

-- 1.3 Semester Offered- 2nd Year Odd
+1.3 Semester Offered- 2nd Year Odd

-- 1.4 Prerequisite: NA

-- 1.5 Syllabus Committee members- Dr. Abhimanyu Kar, Dr. Sanat Kumar Singha,

-Dr Naveen Mani Tripathi, Dr. Karthik Babu NB
+1.5 Syllabus Committee members- Dr. Abhimanyu Kar, Dr. Sanat Kumar Singha, Dr Naveen Mani Tripathi, Dr. Karthik Babu NB

-i) To understand basic concept of thermodynamics and its properties.

-ii) To generate the ability to differentiate different forms of energy i.e., heat and work.

-iii) To apply first law of thermodynamics to closed and flow systems.

-iv) To realize the need of second law of thermodynamics, spontaneity and irreversibility in nature.

-v) To learn basic concepts of real gases and working of external and internal combustion engines.
+- i) To understand basic concept of thermodynamics and its properties. - ii) To generate the ability to differentiate different forms of energy i.e., heat and work. - iii) To apply first law of thermodynamics to closed and flow systems. - iv) To realize the need of second law of thermodynamics, spontaneity and irreversibility in nature. - v) To learn basic concepts of real gases and working of external and internal combustion engines.

-Unit-wise distribution of content and number of lectures Unit Topics Sub-Topic Lectures 1 Basic concepts and definition Scope and limitations of Thermodynamics, Macroscopic and Microscopic approaches; Definition of System, Surrounding, closed systems, and open system; Properties: (extensive and Intensive), Characteristics of properties (point and path function), and its representation on a property diagram; Units of measurements: Force, Pressure, and Energy.
+Unit Topics Sub-Topic Lectures 1 Basic concepts and definition Scope and limitations of Thermodynamics, Macroscopic and Microscopic approaches; Definition of System, Surrounding, closed systems, and open system; Properties: (extensive and Intensive), Characteristics of properties (point and path function), and its representation on a property diagram; Units of measurements: Force, Pressure, and Energy.
 6 2 Equilibrium and Zeroth Law Equilibrium: Thermal, Mechanical, Chemical, Thermodynamic; Zeroth Law of Thermodynamics and temperature, Measurement of temperature and calibration of Thermometers, the ideal gas temperature scale.
-5 3 Processes and its representation Reversible and Irreversible processes; Different types of process and their representations.
-2 4 Work and Heat Transfer Definitions and calculations: Work Transfer, Different modes of work, Displacement Work for various processes, Heat Transfer, Specific heat, Latent heat.
-4 5 First Law of Thermodynamics Joule's experiment, Introduction of internal energy as a thermodynamics property, 5
+5 3 Processes and its representation Processes and its Reversible and Irreversible processes; Different types of 4 Work and Heat Transfer Definitions and calculations: Work Transfer, Different modes of work, Displacement Work for various processes, Heat Transfer, Specific heat, Latent heat.
+4 5 First Law of Thermodynamics Joule's experiment, Introduction of internal energy as a thermodynamics property, Introduction of enthalpy as a 5